- Green energy or renewable energy goals are close to being met globally

 It seems as though more countries could seek inspiration from Iceland’s approach to green energy.

 Iceland also features on the list of the top greenest countries in the world.
-Check out our page to find out what other countries are on their.
+Check out our page to find out what other countries are on there.

 2. Norway

-Over to Norway now, where a massive 98% of the electricity production comes from renewable energy – with hydropower being the key source.
+Ninety-eight percent of the electricity production in Norway comes from renewable energy – with hydropower being the key source.

 Plus, to keep its citizens warm during colder months, Norway opts for the more eco-friendly source of bioenergy, rather than coal or oil.
-In fact, in 2017, roughly 50% of heating was produced from waste and about 20% from bioenergy.
-Oil and gas, on the other hand, only accounted for about 5%.
+In fact, as of 2022, roughly 50% of heating was produced from waste incineration and about 20% from bioenergy.
+Oil and gas, on the other hand, only accounted for about 3% in 2022.

 3. Costa Rica

-The past five years have been incredible for renewables in Costa Rica, with its green power generation hovering around 98% since 2015.
+The past five years have been incredible for renewables in Costa Rica, with its green power generation hovering around 99%, according to the latest updates.
 Take a look at the country’s renewable energy mix below:

 Data from Instituto Costarricense de Electricidad (ICE)